bmw-ece-ntust/multimedia-wireless-network/STUDY NOTE A3.md

 ## THE GRAPH PLOTED FROM ABOVE CODE
 ![PAPER DUPLICATE TRIAL](https://github.com/bmw-ece-ntust/multimedia-wireless-network/assets/161825233/ab1bc8b2-3834-4935-95c4-d43d744b1e90)

-## ACCORDING TO THE DATA FROM PAPER THE CORRECT DUPLICATE VALUE AND GRAPH CAN BE AS BELLOW:
+## ACCORDING TO THE DATA FROM PAPER THE APPROXIMATED DUPLICATE VALUE AND GRAPH CAN BE AS BELLOW:
 offered_traffic = [0,3,6,9,12,15,18,21,24,27,30]\
  Throughput A (VI) (Mbps)
 throughput_A = [0, 1.7, 3, 3.9, 4.8, 5.5, 6.2, 6, 5.5, 2, 1.7,1.7, 1.7]